cathciyal/precipinet-weather-prediction/README.md

 # PrecipiNet – Weather Prediction Dashboard

-PrecipiNet is an interactive **Streamlit dashboard** that predicts the probability of **rain and snow** using machine learning models and real-time weather data from the **Open-Meteo API**.
+PrecipiNet is an interactive **Shiny dashboard built in R** that predicts the probability of **rain and snow** using machine learning models and real-time weather data from the **Open-Meteo API**.
-The application provides a clean interface for viewing **current weather conditions, precipitation predictions, and model performance metrics**.
+The application provides a clean interface for viewing **current weather conditions and precipitation predictions**.

 ---

-# Project Overview
+## Project Overview

 This project builds a **machine learning weather forecasting dashboard** focused on predicting precipitation events in **Berlin, Germany**.

 The system:

 - Fetches **real-time weather data** from Open-Meteo
-- Uses trained **logistic regression models** to predict rain and snow
+- Uses trained **machine learning models** to predict rain and snow
-- Displays predictions with **confidence probabilities**
+- Displays predictions with **probability scores**
-- Visualizes **model performance metrics and ROC curves**
+- Visualizes **weather trends and forecasts**

 ---

-# Features
+## Features

 ### Live Weather Data
 - Fetches real-time temperature from **Open-Meteo API**
 - Displays current weather conditions for **Berlin**

 ### Rain Prediction
 - Predicts whether rain will occur
 - Displays prediction probability and confidence

 ### Snow Prediction
 - Predicts whether snowfall will occur
 - Displays probability of snow events

-### Model Dashboard
-A dedicated model page shows:

-- Precision
-- Recall
-- F1 Score
-- Accuracy
-- ROC Curves
-- Feature explanations

 ### Interactive Visualizations
 The dashboard uses:

-- **Plotly** for performance charts
+- **Plotly (R)** for interactive charts
-- **Matplotlib** for temperature visualization
-- **Streamlit UI** for the interactive interface
+- **Shiny UI** for the web interface

 ---

-# Machine Learning Models
+## Machine Learning Models

-Two **Logistic Regression models** are used:
+Two **classification models** are used:

 | Model | Target Variable |
 |------|------|